steveloughran/engineering-proposals/refactoring-s3a.md

 There is a price to this: failures are not reported until later, and we may have three separate failures to report.
 We should probably prioritise them in the order of: DT, s3guard, bucket.

-Similarly, we can parallelise shutdown.
+Similarly, we can potentially parallelise shutdown, if there is cost there (Side issue: `FileSystem.closeAllForUGI()`) closes all FS instances sequentially.
+That could be pushed out to a thread pool too.

 ### cross-invocation